 When it comes to speed, this Juki maxes out at 700 stitches per minute making it the slowest of any of the machines we tested.
 The upside to this is it’s also the quietest sewing machine we tested.
 Even running at full speed, it only reached 62.3 decibels.
 For reference, a refrigerator usually runs at about 50 decibels and a ringing telephone is about 80 decibels.

-During testing, our reviewers had a lot of positive things to say about this sewing machine, though one noted the stitches didn’t work as well on satin and sewing along a curve was a bit of a battle.
-The straight stitch was very straight though, the fun decorative stitches worked well and the zig-zag stitch didn’t stretch any of the fabrics we used in a weird way, so it earned a B for sewing accuracy.
+During testing we found a lot to like about this sewing machine, but noted the stitches didn’t work as well on satin and sewing along a curve was a bit of a battle.
+The straight stitch was very straight though, the fun decorative stitches worked well and the zig-zag stitch didn’t stretch any of the fabrics we used in a weird way.